Lindalva-Santiago/lindalva-portfolio/projects/education-ai-projects.md

-# "Education & AI Projects"
+# 🤖 Education & AI Projects

 This section gathers projects that combine **Educational Technology**, **Instructional Design**, and **Generative Artificial Intelligence**.
 These projects are designed to support teachers, enhance learning experiences, and integrate AI into educational practices.